 Risk Factor #4: Personal or Family History of Lung Cancer

 Do you have a parent, sibling, or child who has developed lung cancer?
 You may be at increased risk.
 In addition to environmental factors, emerging genetics research shows that some genes and gene mutations increase your risk, and these are passed down in families.
 A combination of genetics and lifestyle factors may explain why some people who smoke get lung cancer and others don't.

 At this time, geneticists don't know all of the exact genes that may cause lung cancer, or how much of a role genes play.
 People who are related are often exposed to similar environments growing up, like siblings who had parents who smoked in the home or a father and daughter, both living in a home with high radon levels.
 This shared proximity to environmental hazards makes it a little harder to nail down everything that contributes.

-You can't eliminate all of your risk.
+You can't eliminate all of your risks.
 But you can reduce it significantly by paying attention to these top risk factors.
 In some cases, getting genetic testing may be a good idea to understand your risk better.
-Your Chicago Oncology lung cancer specialist can discuss with you whether genetic testing makes sense for you.
+Our South Chicago lung cancer specialist can discuss with you whether genetic testing makes sense for you.